wuyichen24/software-engineering-abbreviations-acronyms/dictionary/S/SLA-Service_Level_Agreement.md

 ## Name

 ## Overview
-- An agreement between service provider and service clients about promising the aspects of the service - quality, availability, responsibilities, etc.
+- An agreement between service provider and service clients about promising the quality, availability, responsibilities of the service.

 ## Description